mlc-ai/mlc-llm/docs/prebuilt_models.rst

     - * `ChatGLM2 <https://huggingface.co/THUDM/chatglm2-6b>`__
       * `CodeGeeX2 <https://huggingface.co/THUDM/codegeex2-6b>`__

-For models structured in these model architectures, you can check the :doc:`model compilation page </compilation/compile_models>` on how to compile your own models.
+If the model variant you are interested in is in one of these model architectures we support (but we have not provided the prebuilt weights yet), you can check the :doc:`model compilation page </compilation/compile_models>` on how to compile your own models.
+Note that you only need to compile the weights for your model variant and reuse the library file found in Level 2 tables.

-For models structed in a different architecture, you could:
+For models structed in an architecture we have not supported yet, you could:

 - Either `create a new issue <https://github.com/mlc-ai/mlc-llm/issues/new/choose>`_ to request a new model architecture.